Mr. Bart McFadden, President and CEO

 Life Skills – $93,750

-The Lifeskills program serves 1,200 Knox County middle and high school students.
-Middle and High School students will be served across our 12 Knox County Club sites, where program components such as Be Great: Graduate (Academic Mentoring Program), CareerLaunch, and Keystone and Torch Club (service Clubs) will be offered, while high school students at six KCS High Schools will be served through our Talent Search and Pipeline program components.
+The Lifeskills program serves middle and high school students across 12 Knox County Club sites, where program components such as Be Great: Graduate (Academic Mentoring Program), CareerLaunch, and Keystone and Torch Club (service Clubs) will be offered, while high school students at six KCS High Schools will be served through the Talent Search and Pipeline program components.
 Overall, the Life Skills Program prepares middle and high school students with the skills needed to succeed beyond high school as they progress into adulthood, enabling them to become productive, caring citizens.

 Project Learn: The Educational Enhancement Program – $187,500